Perpetuana

 Perpetuana was a woollen fabric made and used in early modern England and elsewhere for clothing and furnishings including bed hangings.
-It was lighter than broadcloth and resembled serge.
+It was lighter than broadcloth and resembled serge, some varieties had a glossy finish.
 The name seems to advertise its long-lasting qualities.
 A fabric called "sempiternum" or "sempiterna" for the same reason was perhaps a similar weave.
+Like another English-made fabric "Penniston", perpetuana was used for the clothing of slaves in Jamaica and the Caribbean.

+New drapery

 The cloth was one of the "new draperies" first made in England at Norwich, Colchester, and Taunton in the last half of the 16th century.

 Perpetuana was permitted as an export to India by Charles I in 1631.
 Large quantities of English perpetuana were shipped to Hamburg in 1640.
 Also known as "perpets", perpetuana fabrics were made in France and Holland (Leiden).
 An English author in 1713 considered that the English version of the cloth had better success as an export to Spain than the French, as it was cheaper and possibly of better quality.
 By this time, Crediton and Sandford in Devon had become centres for weaving perpetuana and other woollens.

+As country clothing

+An Edinburgh tailor Patrick Nimmo supplied a doublet and socks or hose of "sad perpetuana" to the Marquess of Hamilton in 1605.
+The account book of William Fitzwilliam of Milton Hall includes the making of two pairs of perpetuana hose trimmed with gold and silver lace around the year 1610.
+A green perpetuana doublet was made for Richard Bagot, a son of Walter Bagot of Blithfield, in 1611.
+Accounts for the clothes of Thomas Myddleton at Chirk Castle in 1612 include "sea-green" perpetuana.

+Two park keepers in Thomas Campion's entertainment at Caversham Park on 27 April 1613 for Anne of Denmark were "formally attired in green perpetuana".
+Perpetuana was suitable for country workmen and servants.
+Lord William Howard of Naworth Castle bought broadcloth in November 1617 and six yards of lighter green perpetuana in June 1618 for the clothes of his servant George Armstrong.
+In 1640, Sir William Calley of Chiseldon and Burderop Park, a retired cloth merchant, asked his steward Richard Harvey to buy "broad black perpetuana" to make suits for three servants.